Do I have to attend New Student Orientation?

 Do I need to sign up for New Student Orientation?

 Yes, in a way.
-We ask that you fill out the Arrival Card information, letting us know exactly when you’re arriving and who’s joining you, but it’s that simple!
+We ask that you fill out your arrival information in the MyLETU incoming student checklist, letting us know exactly when you’re arriving and who’s joining you, but it’s that simple!

-Where can my parents stay during this time?
+Where can my parents and family members stay during this time?

 Guests (including parents and families) are not able to stay in the residence halls during the first weeks of school, so parents and families should plan to stay in a hotel for the duration of their time in Longview.
 [LIST OF HOTELS AND TRAVEL INFORMATION]